Hollywood Studios has a movies theme and is home to Star Wars and Pixar, as well as rides for thrill seekers and some great shows for little ones.

 Hollywood Studios takes its inspiration from the world of movies, films and shows.
 There genuinely is something for everyone – rollercoasters, Star Wars, Frozen and musical shows.
 And as the only place in Walt Disney World to be able to meet some of their favourite Disney Junior characters, this park is a must-do for little ones.

-Disney World’s rides tend to be more about the story and family-friendly thrills than stomach-churning drops, but Hollywood Studios hosts two of the more heart-leaping rides on the property:
+Disney World’s rides tend to be more about the story and family-friendly thrills than stomach-churning drops, but Hollywood Studios hosts three of the more heart-leaping rides on the property:

 The Twilight Zone Tower of Terror – take a ride in an elevator to the Twilight Zone, and undergo a series of drops.
 There are a number of sequences, so you won’t know what to expect should you ride it multiple times, and at least once, on each ride, the elevator doors open to give you a view of the park, from the top of the tower.
 And then BAM – it drops you like a stone!